Historic Markers

 Created with Sketch.

-Peace Pipe Chapter, NSDAR, has a strong historical presence in Denver, Colorado.
+Ellis Meredith Chapter, NSDAR, has a strong historical presence in Denver, Colorado.
 Please enjoy exploring the following detailed information1-3 about the historical markers placed by the chapter throughout our history.
-Over the next few years, Peace Pipe Chapter plans to add new photos to our media gallery and we plan to confirm details and refurbish all of the historical markers placed by the chapter.
+Over the next few years, Ellis Meredith Chapter, NSDAR plans to add new photos to our media gallery and we plan to confirm details and refurbish all of the historical markers placed by the chapter.

 1. Auraria Marker